Maxime-sch/dai-lab-smtp/Labo4-DAI/Design.md

 The respective messages are then sent to the different groups using the SMTP protocol.\

 ### CSVReader ###
 #### VictimsReader ####
-Provides a method to parse a csv file and return an array of email addresses and to handle invalid inputs.
+Provides a method to parse a csv file and return an List of email addresses and to handle invalid inputs.
 #### MessagesListReader ####
-Provides a method to parse a csv file and return an array of subjects and an array of bodies for the prank e-mails to send as well as handle invalid inputs.
+Provides a method to parse a csv file and return an List of subjects and an List of bodies for the prank e-mails to send as well as handle invalid inputs.

 ### GroupMaker ###